katebeavis/dotfiles/README.md

 # dotfiles

-For when I lose my computer.
+For when I ~~lose my computer~~ have my computer stolen.
 Inevitably.

 ### To install Xcode, Homebrew, Git, RVM, Ruby & Rails